Nazareth, Tamil Nadu: Bus

 There is a bus stand named "Perunthalaivar Kamarajar Bus Stand" in the middle of this town.
 Frequent bus services are available to Tiruchendur, Tirunelveli, Thoothukkudi, Sathankulam and Udangudi from here.
-Also, buses to Uvari, Thisaiyanvilai, Madurai, Tiruchirappalli, Chennai, Coimbatore, Athur and Marthandam are available from here.
+Also, buses to Uvari, Thisaiyanvilai, Madurai, Tiruchirappalli, Chennai, Coimbatore, Kovilpatti and Marthandam are available from here.

 Rail

 There is a Railway station in this town.
 The Nazareth Railway Station (Station Code : NZT) lies in Tirunelveli - Tiruchendur Broad Gauge Line.
 The station has two platforms.